Our strategy 2020 - 2024

 Our purpose is to be a leading, responsible and innovative council working to improve people’s lives.

 In February 2020 we agreed a bold new four year plan that will protect and enhance our environment, continue to grow our economy and see us invest in the things that matter most to our communities.
+We usually make a few updates and add new promises to the plan each year.

 The plan focuses our spending and resources over the next four years on three key priorities: